 Meeting rooms on the second level of the terminal, in the pre-security area, are available for rent.
-Please call (520) 573-8100 to reserve.
+Please call (520) 573-8100 during business hours to reserve.

-A Military Lounge is near Baggage Carousel 4 on the Baggage Claim (lower level).
-It is open 24/7 to current and former military and their dependents as they travel through Tucson International Airport.
-The phone number is (520) 573-8374.
+A Military Lounge is near Baggage Carousel 4 on the Baggage Claim level of the main terminal.
+It is open 24/7 and currently limited only to active duty military personnel traveling through Tucson International Airport.
 More information is here.

 News and Gift Shops